 There will be a Sports Day - dates to follow.

-Year 3 and Year 4 will have an end of year trip - details to follow.
+Year 3 and Year 4 will have their end of year trip to Total Adrenaline on 11th July 2018.

 Look at the amazing things we have been up to!

 Follow this link to learn all about the different World Cup kits!